DynamicalSystemsGroup/bdp-lib/Research Notes/WIP AI for BDP.md

 - An offline LLM would be ideal but might be better taken care of in the future
 - Ensemble LLMs are a possible extension to use similar to the paper
 - Following the dual purpose methodology of evaluation then deployment followed by the paper makes sense
+- Based on the paper and personal bias, it makes sense to consider as atomic of components as possible, especially with relation to ensemble learning

+## Possible Next Steps

+1. Scaffold an architecture
+2. Discuss whether the ouput should be a single best option or multiple options in relation to the idea of the AI as a recommender system